 - Corporation Finance – disclosures of public companies

 - Trading and Markets – self-regulatory organizations (SROs) such as FINRA

 - Investment Management – investment companies such as mutual funds

 - Enforcement – responsible for actions against alleged violators

 - Economic and Risk Analysis – integrates data into SEC’s work.

 What Does SEC Do?

-The SEC is an trader advocate.
-The agency protects traders, advocates for fairness in markets and disseminates information to market participants to help them make educated investment decisions.
+The SEC is an investor advocate.
+The agency protects investors, advocates for fairness in markets, and disseminates information to market participants to help them make educated investment decisions.

 What Powers Does SEC Have?

 - Detecting, investigating and pursuing securities laws violations